AdobeDocs/adp-search-indexer/README.md

 Performs a complete rebuild of indices matched by your sitemap:

-- Clears and rebuilds all matched indices from scratch
+- Rebuilds all matched indices from scratch by overwriting existing records and deleting any records for URLs no longer found in the sitemap for those indices.
 - Updates all records regardless of timestamps
 - Best used when you need to ensure indices are completely refreshed
 - Useful after schema changes or when troubleshooting issues